Floopert/CW2024/Readme.md

     -LevelView.java: The class no longer instantiates an object of GameOverImage.java & WinImage.java, the methods showGameOverImage() & showWinImage() are also removed.
 Other related fields tied to GameOverImage & WinImage are also removed such as LOSS_SCREEN_X_POSITION & LOSS_SCREEN_Y_POSITION etc.

+### EnemyProjectileT1.java [REFACTOR]
+    Objective: To rename the EnemyProjectile to EnemyProjectileT1 so that other variations of EnemyProjectile would follow the naming convention EnemyProjectileT<x>.java.
+This is to allow for the extension whereby different enemy planes could fire different projectiles with different damage and appearance.

 # ----------------------------------------------------------------------------------------------------------------